- Sterling Music Room

 - Sterling Music Room is a living room turned exhibition space and salon in my Brooklyn apartment.
 While this project draws inspiration from many places, including the transformations of a Rococo period room now in the Victoria & Albert Museum, London, at its heart it is a response to the rising rents and current luxurification of New York City.
 Through planned events as well as chance encounters, Sterling Music Room will examine the possibilities and poetics of a critical and engaged domesticity under the conditions of late capitalism.

-- As the founder of Plot, I am excited to announce that we will now publish contributions on a regular basis.
-Upcoming contributions will include Sebastian Loewe, Barbara Buchmaier & Christine Woditschka, and Avi Alpert & Rit Premnath.
-If you don’t want to miss the new line up, subscribe to Plot’s mailing list!
+- I am excited to announce the latest contributions by Peter Scott, Barbara Buchmaier & Christine Woditschka, as well as Avi Alpert & Rit Premnath.
+If you don’t want to miss upcoming pieces, subscribe to Plot’s mailing list!

 - March - June 2016